Nigel Crawford

-Nigel Crawford (born 10 October 1979, in Meath) is an Irish Gaelic footballer who plays for St Peter's, Dunboyne and the Meath county team.
+Nigel Crawford (born 10 October 1979, in County Meath) is an Irish Gaelic footballer who plays for St Peter's, Dunboyne and the Meath county team.
 Crawford made his debut for Meath in late 1998 and has been there since.
 He has won three Leinster medals in 1999, 2001 and in 2010 and has won one All-Ireland medal.
 Crawford was named as Meath captain for the 2010 Championship, captaining them to their win over Louth in the Leinster Final.